Setup

 The first time you run this command, you'll be prompted to set up a Viv license and LLM configuration.
 Follow the prompts to get started.
 Here's what it'll look like:

 As you can see in the video, the quickstart process sets up a license key and a model provider API key.
+You'll also be asked to pick a language for user-facing output (English or Korean) — the agent still reasons in English internally, so this only affects the final bug description and fix steps.

 For more details on how to set up Viv, or to modify your setup after initially setting it up, see the configuration reference.